GarrityV/REDDIT-REPOSTER/README.md

 # REDDIT-REPOSTER
 Simple repost bot for Reddit.
-For Personal Use.
+Made for personal use.
+Anyone can use.

 In `functions.py`, replace lines 12-14 with correct information